-The Louisiana State Bar Association Young Lawyers Division is committed to partially sponsoring the winning team of the State Competition as Louisiana's representative at the National Mock Trial Competition, which will be held in Reno, Nevada, on May 10-12, 2018 (www.nationalmocktrial.org).
+The Louisiana State Bar Association Young Lawyers Division is committed to partially sponsoring the winning team of the State Competition as Louisiana's representative at the National Mock Trial Competition, which will be hosted by the State Bar of Georgia and held in Athens, Georgia.
+Please note that the 2019 National Championship will take place May 16-18, 2019 - which is one week later than the traditional Mother's Day weekend schedule.
+More information on the national competition can be found at www.nationalmocktrial.org.
 The Louisiana State Bar Association Young Lawyers Division has sponsored a Louisiana team in the prestigious National Mock Trial Competition for more than twenty-five years, and the Young Lawyers Division is proud to offer this additional opportunity for educational enrichment to the State Champion.